 - Licensing individuals responsible for public displays

-- The inspection of sites where fireworks are sold or displayed
+- Inspection of sites where fireworks are sold or displayed

-Each year, the division issues permits to over 1,200 seasonal retailers to sell consumer fireworks to the public.
-These permit holder can legally sell to the public from June 20th to July 10th and from Dec.
-20th to Jan.
-2nd of the next year.
-Division investigators and inspectors conduct random inspections of these retailers during these limited seasons.
+Each year, the division issues permits to more than 1,500 seasonal retailers to sell consumer fireworks to the public.
+These permit holders can legally sell to the public from June 20 to July 10 and from Dec.
+20 to Jan.
+2 of the next year.
+Division investigators and inspectors conduct random inspections of these retailers.

-The division also permits over 75 "jobbers" each year.
-These businesses are allowed to sell consumer fireworks at wholesale or retail within the state of Missouri to nonlicensed buyers for use and distribution outside the state of Missouri during a calendar year from Jan.
+The division also issues permits to more than 75 "jobbers" each year.
+These businesses are permitted to sell consumer fireworks at wholesale or retail within Missouri to non-licensed purchasers for use and distribution outside the state during a calendar year from Jan.
 1 through Dec.
 31. These are typically the large fireworks businesses seen along interstate highways in Missouri.
-These businesses can sell to residents of other states or to Missouri residents only after a reasonable inquiry and a waiver signed by the buyer on a form provided by the state fire marshal indicating that the fireworks are for use outside of Missouri if the sale is a retail transaction.
+These businesses can sell to residents of other states or to Missouri residents only after a reasonable inquiry and a waiver signed by the purchasers on a form provided by the state fire marshal indicating that the fireworks are for use outside Missouri if the sale is a retail transaction.

 An additional 50 distributors of fireworks are permitted by the division each year.
 With proper federal permits, distributors can sell special fireworks for public displays to licensed display operators.